SovereignEdgeEU-COGNIT/provisioning-engine/README.md

 ## Uninstall

 Execute `./install.sh clean`.
-It will only remove the distributed files.
-Dependencies and created directories will remain.
+It will only remove the engine libraries.
+Gem dependencies and configuration will remain installed.
+Alternatively issue `./install.sh clean purge` to remove everything.
+The gems will be removed unless they are required by other gems already installed in the system.

 ## Development